 - Read the End-User License Agreement for the TruGrid Connector software and click I Agree to proceed with the connection to your desktop.

 - Most users will be asked to approve the connection through the Windows Defender Firewall (or Windows Firewall, depending on the Windows version).
 Be sure both "network boxes" are checked, then click Allow access.

 - Check the box for Don't ask me again… and then click Connect to finalize the connection to your desktop.

 *Additional Optional Steps: Configure RDP Settings for better display results, folder or printer redirection, and more when logging into your server.

-A. To configure RDP SETTINGS, click the drop-down menu on the top right corner of the TruGrid Windows Connector, then select Settings from the drop-down menu.
+- To configure RDP Settings, click the drop-down menu on the top right corner of the TruGrid Windows Connector, then click Settings from the drop-down menu.

 FAQ's and Related Articles: